Bayt al-Mal (Hezbollah)

-Hezbollah Bayt al-Mal, AKA Hezbollah Bayt al-Mal Lil Muslimeen, is a Hezbollah-controlled organization that performs financial services for the organization.
-In Arabic, the term is used as "House of Money."
+Hezbollah Bayt al-Mal, also known as Hezbollah Bayt al-Mal Lil Muslimeen or Unit 141, is a Hezbollah-controlled organization that performs financial services for the organization serving as Hezbollah’s unofficial “treasury” as it holds and invests in assets.

 Bayt al-Mal operates under the direct supervision of Hezbollah Secretary General Naim Qassem.
 As Hezbollah's main financial body, Bayt al-Mal serves as a bank, creditor, and investment arm for Hezbollah.
 Husayn al-Shami is the head of Bayt al-Mal.